ggill306193-stack/index.html/README.md

 <header>
   <h1>Explore Yellowstone National Park</h1>
-  <p>America’s first National Park – geysers, wildlife, and breathtaking scenery</p>
+<p style="color: red;">America’s first National Park – geysers, wildlife, and breathtaking scenery</p>
   <a class="button" href="#things-to-do">Things To Do</a>
   <a class="button" href="#things-to-avoid">Things To Avoid</a>
 </header>